 Uber is the market leader in Australia.
 A trusted provider worldwide, the brand has become synonymous with ridesharing over the years and offers drivers additional means of earning income through its cross-delivery, surge pricing, and Uber Pro driver reward system.

-One of Uber’s biggest competitors, Ola is an Indian-based popular on-demand rideshare that operates across Sydney, Melbourne, Brisbane, Sunshine Coast, Gold Coast, Adelaide, Perth, and Canberra.
+One of Uber’s biggest competitors, Ola is an Indian-based popular on-demand rideshare that operates across Sydney, Melbourne, Brisbane, Sunshine Coast, Gold Coast, Adelaide, Canberra, and they also offer their services to rideshare drivers in Perth.
 They’ve recently made some changes to their service such as improved safety features, and now they also accept Apple Pay.

 A new entry in the Australian market, DiDi is no stranger in the rideshare space having operated successfully in China and South America for years.
 DiDi markets itself as providing rides that are low compared to other providers, but the tradeoff is that it’s listed in less cities.
 DiDi is currently available in Melbourne, Brisbane, Geelong, Newcastle, Gold Coast, Sunshine Coast, and Perth.